+Overall, operating expenses for Corporate Services increased 7% for 2016, as compared to 2015.
+The increase is primarily attributable to the increase in salaries and benefits expense due to salary increases, increased headcount to support the growth in the Company and increased incentive and share-based compensation related to the improvement in Company results.

-Overall, operating expenses for Corporate Services decreased 5% for 2015 compared to 2014, driven by a decrease in selling, general and administrative expenses, partly offset by an increase in salaries and benefits expense.
+Operating expenses for Corporate Services decreased 5% for 2015 compared to 2014, driven by a decrease in selling, general and administrative expenses, partly offset by an increase in salaries and benefits expense.
 The decrease in selling, general and administrative expenses was primarily due to a 2014 settlement of a dispute related to a prior period potential acquisition and charges recorded in 2014 related to unclaimed property.
 The increase in salaries and benefits expense was due to salary increases, increased headcount to support the growth in the Company and increased incentive and share-based compensation related to the improvement in Company results.

-Overall, operating expenses for Corporate Services increased 9% for 2014 compared to 2013, driven by an increase in salaries and benefits expense as well as selling, general and administrative expenses.
-The increase in salaries and benefits expense was due to increased headcount to support the growth in the Company and increased share-based and incentive compensation related to the improvement in Company results.
-The increase in selling, general and administrative expenses was primarily due to an increase in acquisition-related costs, the settlement of a dispute related to a prior period potential acquisition and charges related to unclaimed property.